Pangeamt/sequence_transfer/README.md

 ```

 Now we can create a transfer function between any pair of sequences.
-For example, let's suppose we want to know what are the "images" of the  5th and 6th BERT tokens 'zo' and '##e' in the source text
+For example, let's suppose we want to know what are the "images" of the  5th and 6th BERT tokens 'zo' and '##e' in the source text:

 ```python
 s = bert_tokens[4:6]  # We select the 5th and 6th BERT tokens